kisakova/documentation/completeReference/System/Configuration/General/tracking.rst

 --------

-The Tracking section specifies the settings to be applied for all the :ref:`Tracking records <user-guide-marketing-tracking>` created in the system instance.
+The Tracking section specifies the settings to be applied for all the tracking records created in the system.

 The following options are available: